 The Stars Will Fall to Earth

-And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.(Genesis 1:16) KJV
+So God made the two larger lights, the sun to rule over the day and the moon to rule over the night; he also made the stars.(Genesis 1:16) Good News Translation

 Empirical is based on, concerned with, or verifiable by observation or experience rather than theory or pure logic.
 Derived from or guided by experience or experiment.– Empirical, definition (Dictionary)

 We observe the sun rise and set.
 We observe the stars arc across the sky.
-The visible universe is observed to orbit the earth every day.
+The observable universe is observed to orbit the Earth every day.
 This is empirical.
 The Bible describes a cosmological system which is in harmony with what we can see with our eyes.

 This means that we have to know what the Bible says and be honest about it.
 A major consideration in a Biblical cosmology is to accommodate the fulfillment of prophecy.
 This is critical in understanding passages of scripture which are specific references to the stars falling from heaven.

-Isaiah compares falling of the stars to the falling of leaves, which gently waft their way down to the ground, or ripe figs that were just waiting to drop, to hit the Earth with a splat.
-Isaiah doesn’t explicitly state that the stars are going to fall to the Earth, but that’s the implication given the analogy of leaves and figs.
+Isaiah compares falling of the stars to the falling of leaves or figs that were just waiting to drop and hit the Earth with a splat.
+He doesn’t explicitly state that the stars are going to fall to the Earth, but that’s the implication given the analogy of leaves and figs.

 SciPop is an increasingly flimsy validation of the Star Trek universe which has a prevailing narrative best summed up in the quote below: